modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 ***

-## 5. Energy quantization in the black body radiation
+## 5. Energy quantization in the black body radiation.

 !!! abstract "Introduction."